lars-3010/mcp-context-forge/docs/docs/development/documentation.md

 ## 📤 Publishing (CI)

 We do not currently run a dedicated docs-build workflow in CI.
-Build locally with `make build` (or the `make doctest`/`make lint` suite from the repo root) before opening a PR that touches docs-heavy changes.
+Build locally with `task build` (or the `task doctest`/`task lint` suite from the repo root) before opening a PR that touches docs-heavy changes.

-Publishing to GitHub Pages remains a manual maintainer task via `make deploy`.
+Publishing to GitHub Pages remains a manual maintainer task via `task deploy`.

 ---